64kramsystem/personal_notes/rust_tooling.md

 At the root, `Cargo.lock`, managed by Cargo, manages the dependency versions.

 The cargo configuration file (see custom configs below) `toml` extension is optional; it's search in many locations: https://doc.rust-lang.org/cargo/reference/config.html.

+### Interaction between Visual Studio Code and multiple-project workspace

+The alternative to creating a formal Cargo workspace is to:

+- don't add the workspace root directory to the VSC workspace
+- add each project (sub) directory to VSC
+- create one `.vscode/launch.json` for each project
+- if there are required files in the root, create a temp directory with symlinks, and add it to VSC and the .gitignore

+Trying to add the root to VSC causes problems, firstly, it seems that it's not possible to specify the directory from where Cargo is executed (in `launch.json`), so it runs from the root and fails (since there's no formal workspace).

 ### Debugging information